Propranolol (Inderal)

 How it works

-Propranolol blocks the action of adrenaline on the body's beta receptors, which are sites that adrenaline acts on to speed the heart and prime the body for action.
-It does not act on the brain's anxiety circuits the way an SSRI or a benzodiazepine does.
+Propranolol blocks the action of adrenaline on the body's beta receptors, which are the sites adrenaline acts on to speed the heart, raise blood pressure, and prime the body for action.
+When stress triggers a surge of adrenaline, those receptors are what translate it into a racing pulse and a body braced for fight or flight.
+Propranolol sits in the way of that signal.

 What to expect